goatface/mplall/README.md

 A goal of `mplall` is that its users don't need to touch the script to achieve their desired results.
 Please use `cd` and `mplall.sh` instead!

 Use it to play music, watch videos, or for example pilot a video for informational or artistic purposes.
-A playlist will be generated automatically from the working directory.
+A playlist will be generated automatically from the working directory and loop.

 ## Functionality